ykskb/phrag/docs/mechanism.md

 2. `Create` mutation returns a PK object with generated values as a successful response.

 3. `Update` or `delete` mutation requires the PK object as a parameter to identify the record for the operations.

+## Security

+- **Infinite nests**: nested objects created for both origin and destination columns of foreign keys actually mean possible infinite nests, and it is possibly an attack surface when a user queries millions of nests.
+Phrag has a [config](config.md) value, `max-nest-level` for this, and an error response will be returned when a query exceed the nest level specified.

+- **Default limit**: querying millions of records can be resource-intensive and we don't want it to happen accidentally.
+[Config](config.md) value of `default-limit` can be used to apply default limit value when there's no `limit` parameter specified in a query.